oleander/simulation-dvd-rb/report.md

 A buffer knows how many time a machine has *tried* to interact with it using the below params.

 - Fullness - The amount of times a machine wanted to reserve items but could due to fullness.
-- Emptyness - The amount of times a machine wanted to take items but could due to emptyness.
+- emptiness - The amount of times a machine wanted to take items but could due to emptiness.

 These two parameters are important in trying to find the bottleneck in our system.
-A high *emptyness* value in a buffer means that we should increase the buffer size or the amount of machines in previous steps.
+A high *emptiness* value in a buffer means that we should increase the buffer size or the amount of machines in previous steps.
 A high *fullness* value in a buffer means that there is a bottleneck to the right.
 Increasing buffer or/and the amount of machines might solve the problem.

 ####### Item